 This is the real deal; flavour in your cooking and sprinkled on your food that is without equal.
-You will never really know just how good it is until you do it yourself; it is not rocket science.
+You will never really know just how good it is until you do it yourself; it is not rocket-science.

-How to dry peppers when you have a glut in the garden.
-This is the whole process from beginning to end.
+This is about how to dry peppers when you have a glut in the garden; it is the whole process from beginning to end.

-Then slice them into slithers so they can dry more quickly and pop them into the drier.
-We purchased el-cheapo and it draws only 250W; next time I will look for a machine with a bit more oomph.
+Then cut them into slithers so they can dry more quickly and pop them into the drier.
+We purchased an inexpensive model and it draws only 250W; next time I will look for a machine with a bit more oomph.
 It takes about twenty-hours.

 They must be completely dry and flake in your fingers or they will go mildewy; this is important.

-If your are a greenie as I am then you will be aware that you are using a lot of energy to dry your peppers.
-250W x 20 hours = 5kWh.
-Using prepaid electricity in South Africa that would cost nearly R10, half a US dollar, but we get our power from the sun.
+If your are a greenie as I am then you will be aware that you are using a lot of energy to dry your peppers; 250W x 20 hours = 5kWh.
+Using prepaid electricity in South Africa that would cost nearly R10, half a US-dollar, but we get our power from the sun.

-It really is incredible; that sun charges the battery in our E-car, drives the dishwasher and oven and even powers my machine tools.
+It really is incredible; that sun charges the battery in our E-car, drives the dishwasher and oven, and even powers my machine tools.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!